-Category Exceptionality Definition Intellectual Mild Intellectual Disability A learning disorder characterized by: a. an ability to profit educationally within a regular class with the aid of considerable curriculum modification and supportive service; b. an inability to profit educationally within a regular class because of slow intellectual development; c. a potential for academic learning, independent social adjustment, and economic self-support.
-Developmental Disability A severe learning disorder characterized by: a. an inability to profit from a special education program for students with mild intellectual disabilities because of slow intellectual development; b. an ability to profit from a special education program that is designed to accommodate slow intellectual development; c. a limited potential for academic learning, independent social adjustment, and economic self-support.
-Physical Physical Disability A condition of such severe physical limitation or deficiency as to require special assistance in learning situations to provide the opportunity for educational achievement equivalent to that of pupils without exceptionalities who are of the same age or developmental level.
-Blind and Low Vision A condition of partial or total impairment of sight or vision that, even with correction, affects educational performance adversely.
+Intellectual Exceptionality Definition Giftedness An unusually advanced degree of general intellectual ability that requires differentiated learning experiences of a depth and breadth beyond those normally provided in the regular school program to satisfy the level of educational potential indicated.
+Mild Intellectual Disability A learning disorder characterized by: a) an ability to profit educationally within a regular class with the aid of considerable curriculum modification and support services; b) an inability to profit educationally within a regular class because of slow intellectual development; c) a potential for academic learning, independent social adjustment, and economic self-support.
+Developmental Disability A severe learning disorder characterized by: a) an inability to profit from a special education program for students with mild intellectual disabilities because of slow intellectual development; b) an ability to profit from a special education program that is designed to accommodate slow intellectual development; c) a limited potential for academic learning, independent social adjustment, and economic self-support.